Paper flower shadow boxes are a great gift to give for valentne’s day, mothers day or just to show appreation to that special someone.

 The first step to making these amazing rolled flower shadow boxes is learning how to make the Cricut Paper Flower or roses.

-These rose paper boxes are a really easy way to decorate a space, or even to give as a unique gift and when you add a quote to the front, they come out beautifully!
+These paper flower shadow boxes are a really easy way to decorate a space, or even to give as a unique gift and when you add a quote to the front, they come out beautifully!

 Imagine doing this project for your mom as a mother’s day gift in her favorite color.
 Or a Christmas gift for your aunt in wintery white?!

 What amazingly beautiful wall hangings these flower shadow boxes would make, for real.

 I’m seriously thinking I need one in my entryway for each season.

 This has quickly become one of my favorite ways to decorate with paper flowers, but there are so many ways you can sprinkle these pretty creations throughout the house, the possibilities are endless.

 What You Need to Make a Cricut Paper Flower Shadow Box?